 Two aspects were left open in this contribution: First, how did the invention of the World Wide Web affect the political repertoire of Millennials in comparison to older generations, and is online participation supplementing or substituting other forms of participation?
 Second, what will happen with Millennials’ political engagement when they transition further into adulthood, settle down in stable jobs, pay taxes, raise families, and interact more with the welfare state.
 Will they keep on participating at this level?

-Notes

-The ESS 1 fieldwork was conducted between 20.11.02 and 16.05.03; the ESS 8 fieldwork, between 23.08.16 and 26.03.17.
-We use a sample of 14522 respondents born between 1955 and 2001.

-See Bundeswahlleiter, 2018, “Wahl zum 19. deutschen Bundestag am 24.
-September 2017.
-Heft 4: Wahlbeteiligung und Stimmabgabe der Frauen und Männer nach Altersgruppen”, https://www.bundeswahlleiter.de/dam/jcr/e0d2b01f-32ff-40f0-ba9f-50b5f761bb22/btw17_heft4.pdf
+.

 Authors